paracamplus/Yasmini/README.md

 (possibly with some arguments); `actual` is reset to the obtained value.

 The `eval` matcher considers `actual` to be a string which must be `eval`-ed.
 The resulting value will replace `actual` so you may chain this matcher with other matchers.
 It is possible to use `toThrow` after `eval` to check whether an exception occurred.
+The `eval` matcher can take up to two optional arguments: the context object and some options to be given to `vm.runInContext`.

 All matchers run the `matchHook` hook and return the input `Expectation` so they may be chained.
 Note however that expectations